Confirmed COVID-19 cases may develop varying symptoms. What should be done at each stage and when is recovery determined?

 According to the information gathered so far, it seems that the virus is not transmitted to the fetus through the uterus and it does not affect the rate of miscarriages or congenital malformations.
 However, an increase in the rate of pre-term births and need for C-sections has been observed among pregnant women with risk factors who have been infected during the second or third trimester.

 If you are sick with COVID-19 and you breastfeed, you can continue breastfeeding, since the virus is not transmitted by breast milk.
 Before breastfeeding, make sure that you sanitize your hands and your breast and cover your nose and mouth with a mask.
-When you're not caring for the baby or breastfeeding, keep a distance of 2 meters from the baby.
+Even while you are not breastfeeding, you can continue to take care of your baby, but it is important to wear a mask and maintain optimal ventilation in your environment.